-This walking food tour is a window into what makes the Williambsurg neighborhood so special.
-Try ice cream made by an Iron Chef contestant, the "Best Pizza" in Brooklyn, cookies from a judge on Master Chef, and more.
+This walking food tour is a window into what makes this neighborhood so special.
+Try ice cream made by an Iron Chef contestant, the "Best Pizza" in Brooklyn, cookies from a judge on Master Chef, BBQ and more.
 You will enjoy enough tastings for lunch, while learning the history of the neighborhood, experiencing some amazing street art and checking out the best view of the New York City skyline.

 A Slice of Brooklyn Pizza Tour